willassad/shockwave/README.md

 Make sure you have Python 2 or Python 3.
 This was written in Python 2.7.
 You can download Wing 101 here: https://wingware.com/downloads/wing-101/5.0.9.1/binaries

 # Built With
+HTML - Front end web framework
+CSS - Front end styling
+JS - Backend framework
-Python - The entire project
+Python - Backend application

 # Authors
 Will Assad - Entire Project